Microbiome and Health

 The human body is a complex ecosystem, hosting tens of billions of bacteria, mostly in the gut.
 This microbial community has profound effects on human health, affecting diverse functions such as metabolism, immunity, and behavior.
 Imbalances in the gut microbiome, as well as a lack of childhood exposure to historically important microbes, have been linked to many diseases of the urban and industrialized world, such as inflammatory bowel disease, asthma, autoimmune disorders and autism spectrum disorders.
-Thus, microbiome-based interventions may revolutionise our approach to diseases that affect tens of millions of people worldwide.
+Thus, microbiome-based interventions may revolutionize our approach to diseases that affect tens of millions of people worldwide.
 To understand the mechanisms of human-bacterial interactions that impact health, we have built an initial collection of gut bacterial strains and genomes from healthy individuals, representing the bacterial diversity of urban North American populations.
-This North American resource is the first stage of our library of bacterial strains, and will provide a strong foundation for developing rationale, targeted and effective microbiome-based interventions.
+This North American resource is the first stage of our library of bacterial strains, and will provide a strong foundation for developing rational, targeted, and effective microbiome-based interventions.

-Urbanisation and the extinction of microbiomes
+Urbanisation and Extinction of Microbiomes

 The time to act is now

 In addition to inadequately representing the human microbiome, the historic limitation of microbiome collections to industrialized, ‘majority’ populations also propagates health-care inequities, as underrepresented groups are less likely to benefit from scientific advances tailored to well-studied populations.
 For this reason, the inclusion of historically underrepresented populations, including isolated and indigenous peoples, is critical.